pkrkotic/PICSA/README.md

 is to upload the source code in GitHub for sharing and further collaborative development for automated processes, e.g. impedance studies of accelerator components or antenna designs.

+PICSA only works with python 3.6 due to the CST libraries.